NxPKG/khulnasoft-docs/content/cache/concepts/cache-control.md

 Additional directives that influence cache behavior are listed below.

 - `no-transform` — Indicates that an intermediary — regardless of whether it implements a cache — must not transform the payload.
-- `vary` — Cloudflare does not consider vary values in caching decisions.
+- `vary` — Khulnasoft does not consider vary values in caching decisions.
 Nevertheless, vary values are respected when [Vary for images](/cache/advanced-configuration/vary-for-images/) is configured and when the vary header is [`vary: accept-encoding`](/speed/optimization/content/brotli/).
 - `immutable` — Indicates to clients the response body does not change over time.
 The resource, if unexpired, is unchanged on the server.
 The user should not send a conditional revalidation for it (for example, `If-None-Match` or `If-Modified-Since`) to check for updates, even when the user explicitly refreshes the page.
-This directive has no effect on public caches like Cloudflare, but does change browser behavior.
+This directive has no effect on public caches like Khulnasoft, but does change browser behavior.

 ## Origin Cache-Control behavior